nandac/pandoc-reader/README.md

 You may write your bibliography in any format supported by Pandoc with the appropriate extensions specified.
 However, you **must** name the bibliography file the same as your blog.

-For example a blog with the file name `my-blog.md` should have a bibliography file called `my-blog.bib`, `my-blog.json`, `my-blog.yaml` or `my-blog.bibtex`in the same directory as your blog or in a subdirectory of the directory that your blog resides in.
-Failing to so will mean that the citations will not be picked up.
+For example, a blog with the file name `my-blog.md` should have a bibliography file called `my-blog.bib`, `my-blog.json`, `my-blog.yaml` or `my-blog.bibtex`in the same directory as your blog or in a subdirectory of the directory that your blog resides in.
+Failing to do so will mean that the citations will not be picked up.

 ### Calculating and Displaying Reading Time